Metropolitan Medical Scheme

 Who Administers these different Medical Schemes?

 Metropolitan Medical Scheme is the biggest administrator of medical schemes in South Africa.
-They offer their services to more than 20 clients, of which government departments, medical schemes as well as a number of blue-chip organisations are some.
+They offer their services to more than 20 clients.
+These include government departments, medical schemes as well as a number of blue-chip organisations.

 With a proven track record of efficiency, Metropolitan Medical Scheme takes care of –